 Once the constitution and bylaws are developed, it is important to review them regularly.
 The needs and goals of the organization will shift over time, and it is important that the constitution and bylaws reflect the current state of the organization.

-Information about constitutions and bylaws are available on-line here.
+Information about constitutions and bylaws are available on-line at the Student Organizations Resources page.

 Organizations alleged to be in violation of the Campus Code of Conduct will be referred to the Judicial Administrator.
 Organizations found to be in violation of the Campus Code of Conduct may receive one or more of the following: